markentier/markentier.tech/site/content/posts/2020/10/medium-icon-svg/index.md

 #origin_url = ""
 long_title = "Medium Icon SVG … Not Small Enough!"
 has_hero = true
-image_alt = "Would you have guessed what this icon should represent?" custom_delimiter = "•••"
+image_alt = "Would you have guessed what this icon should represent?
+(Medium's new logo, a very »interesting« vector graphic …)" custom_delimiter = "•••"
 +++

-So, Medium [got a new logo.][m-new] I took a look at their icon's SVG source.
+Medium [got a new logo.][m-new] And vector graphics are kinda my thing.
+So I took a look at their icon's SVG source.
 It's pretty small, but you know, it can be shrunken further.

 <!-- more -->